thanhtung1512/interview_labs/README.md

 # 1. DESIGN
-In this section, I will design the system using AWS services with 3-tiers and 1 caching layer between backend and database for improving performance:
+In this section, I will design the system using AWS services with 3-tiers and a caching layer between backend and database for improving performance:
 - Front-end layer: interactive with user
 - Back-end layer: processing business logic
 - Database layer: Storing user data